shigeyukey/shige-addons-wiki/src/always-on-top.md

 Always keep Anki on top of other apps.

 This add-on is a fixed and Enhanced version for Anki25+ of the addon <a href="https://ankiweb.net/shared/info/1760080335" target="_blank">"Always On Top"</a> and credit goes to them.
-(AGPL, Copyright: Damien Elmes, <a href="https://github.com/glutanimate" target="_blank">Glutanimate</a> , Unknow 2019)
+(AGPL, Copyright: <a href="https://github.com/ankitects/anki-addons/blob/690d552ae1ccafe0469684b9ef8198752da90724/alwaysontop.py" target="_blank">Damien Elmes 2009</a>, <a href="https://github.com/glutanimate/anki-addons-dae/blob/all-windows-on-top/alwaysontop.py" target="_blank">Glutanimate 2017</a> , <a href="https://ankiweb.net/shared/info/1760080335" target="_blank">Unknow 2019</a> )

 ## How to use